immunoodle/deployment/README.md

 If you don't have a container orchestration platform, you can use [k3s](https://rancher.com/docs/k3s/latest/en/) to deploy .
 Instructions are provided further below in this README.

-Deploy the resources in the order listed in the Table Of Contents.
+Deploy the resources in the order listed in the Table Of Contents, which is broken into two parts - Infrastructure and Application.

+Start with Infrastructure below and then continue onto [Application](https://github.com/immunoodle/deployment#Application

-## Table of Contents
+## Table of Contents - Infrastructure

 [k3s](https://github.com/immunoodle/deployment#k3s) **Only needed if you don't have a Kubernetes environment for deployment**